If you don't host your blog with HubSpot, you can still offer an email-based subscription (RSS) to your blog using HubSpot.

 - Click the Subscription type dropdown menu to select the subscription type you created.
 Make any other settings changes (web version, campaign, etc.) as needed.

-- Click the Recipients tab and select the list you created.
+- Click the Send or Schedule tab.
+Under Recipients, select the list you created.

-- Click the Schedule tab and select your send frequency and the time of day to send the RSS email.
+- In the right pane, select your send frequency and the time of day to send the RSS email.
 If you select Weekly or Monthly, you'll also be asked to select a day of the week or month.

-- In the upper right, click Publish.
+- In the upper right, click Review and Publish.
 Your RSS email will be sent to your subscribers every day, week, or month that a new entry has been added since the previous send.